volkziem/SysidRFcavity/Readme.md

 ## SysidRFcavity

+Software for the "New method" paper on how to measure Q0
+  * V. Ziemann, *A new method to measure the unloaded quality factor of superconducting cavities*, [arXiv:2312.17548](http://arxiv.org/abs/2312.17548), December 2023.
+  * **run_simulation_v4.1.m**, code to measure the unloaded quality factor.

 Software for open-loop simulations
   * V. Ziemann, *Simulations of real-time system identification for superconducting cavities with a recursive least-squares algorithm*, [Physical Review Accelerators and Beams 26 (2023) 112003](https://doi.org/10.1103/PhysRevAccelBeams.26.112003) and [arXiv:2309.01653](https://arxiv.org/abs/2309.01653), September 2023.
   * **run_simulation_v3_1.m**, code for the open-loop simulations.